Incompressible Knowledge Probes: Estimating Black-Box LLM Parameter Counts via Factual Capacity: Results

 \subsubsection{Researcher Probes}

 \textbf{Bibliometric signals explain roughly a third of the variance.} Across 345 researcher probes scored by 140 models, log-transformed OpenAlex citations correlate with recognition rate at Spearman $\rho = 0.575$ (Pearson $r = 0.590$; Figure~\ref{fig:researcher}); log-transformed h-index correlates at $\rho = 0.561$.
-Tier assignment is well-predicted by citations (median citations drop from 6{,}859 at T3 to 325 at T7, Spearman $\rho = -0.51$), confirming that tiers track bibliometric mass at the population level.
+Tier assignment is well-predicted by citations (median citations drop from 6{,}859 at T3 to 325 at T7, Spearman $\rho = -0.51$), indicating that tiers track bibliometric mass at the population level.
 But at the individual-probe level, citations and h-index together explain only ${\sim}35\%$ of variance in recognition.
 Table~\ref{tab:citation-hindex-buckets} makes the shallow slope explicit: recognition grows monotonically with either metric, yet no threshold cleanly separates recognized from unrecognized researchers.
 Even at h-index $\geq 50$, mean recognition is $0.55$ and only $65\%$ are recognized by a majority of models---nearly half the variance sits elsewhere.

 \textbf{High citation is approximately necessary but not sufficient for high recognition.} The asymmetry is visible directly in Figure~\ref{fig:researcher}: the upper-left region is essentially empty.
 No researcher with $<50$ citations exceeds $15\%$ recognition, and no researcher with $<500$ citations exceeds $75\%$.
 The lower-right region, by contrast, is densely populated---many researchers with $10$K+ citations sit below $25\%$ recognition.
 Citation count therefore acts as a probabilistic upper bound on recognition (a low-cited researcher rarely becomes a household name to a frontier model), but does not lift recognition on its own; the gap between the bound and the realized recognition rate is filled by the artifact-and-derivative-content mechanisms detailed in the audit below.
-The exceptions to the necessary-condition reading---low-cited researchers with high recognition, e.g.\ Tri Dao (3K, 100\%), Eyuboglu (267, 57\%), Psaras (318, 69\%)---are without exception attached to a named, widely-distributed artifact (FlashAttention, ColBERT-style work, IPFS), confirming that the route to escaping the citation ceiling is artifact attachment, not citation mass alone.
+The exceptions to the necessary-condition reading---low-cited researchers with high recognition, e.g.\ Tri Dao (3K, 100\%), Eyuboglu (267, 57\%), Psaras (318, 69\%)---are each attached to a named, widely-distributed artifact (FlashAttention, ColBERT-style work, IPFS), consistent with artifact attachment---rather than citation mass alone---being the route to escaping the citation ceiling.